DriftGuard/DriftGuard/README.md

 - **Metrics & Monitoring**: Prometheus metrics and health checks
 - **Enhanced Logging**: Detailed logging with emojis for drift detection and resolution events

+---

+## Learn More About DriftGuard

+Want to dive deeper into the configuration drift crisis and understand how DriftGuard solves real-world infrastructure challenges?
+Check out our comprehensive guide:

+**[Learn More About DriftGuard](ABOUT.md)** - Discover the configuration drift crisis, understand GitOps vs InfraOps, explore real-world examples, and learn about DriftGuard's business value and architecture.

 ## 🏗️ Architecture

 ```